-For those who might instinctively recoil at this idea, remember that government investment has a notable track record for kick-starting transformative technologies.
+For those who might instinctively recoil at this idea, remember that government seed money has a notable track record for kick-starting transformative technologies.
 Take the iPhone, a product that revolutionized the global economy.
 While most attribute the iPhone to the genius of Apple engineers, state investment played a hidden, but important, role.

 As Mariana Mazzucato writes in, The Entrepreneurial State, many technologies that culminated in the iPhone began with government-funded research:

 The lithium battery can trace its roots to research at the Department of Energy and National Science Foundation in the late 1980s.

 The microchip which processes data arose from an industry that was supported in its infancy by the US Defense Department and NASA in the 1960s.